MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

 Notice what we did: we started with an abstraction of a small moon orbiting a large planet, and as we built up the terrain of space we quickly ascended to the galactic scale.
 I would argue that much like the first attempt I described failed to build abstractions to help in the calculation, our current understanding of the Traveling Salesman Problem (TSP) also fails and in a similar way.
 The abstraction of "the orbit" has not yet been illuminated for TSP, and some think that such an abstraction is impossible, but I believe, if you look close enough, the truth is far simpler than many would have you believe.

 ## Chapter 1

 ## Traveling Whatman?

 A long time ago in the pre-internet, there used to be a whole army of american men who would go door to door and try selling useless junk to unsuspecting housewives (think vacuums and knives and other infomercial garbage,... but in your home!).
 These salesmen had a problem, they wanted to visit every house in their area to maximize the junk they sold, but they also wanted travel the least distance possible in order to minimize the amount of money they spent on gas.
 (You can already tell that given the framing of the problem, this problem has been befuddling computer scientists and mathematicians for a long time).

 "So what?
 Hasn't my Google Maps app solved this?
 Simply draw a straight line from A to B and try to follow that line on the roads as close as possible!"

 You'd be right if what we were talking about was point to point travel, an algorithm like A* or Dijkstra's has pretty much solved that question.
 However, the important piece that makes TSP different is we MUST visit every house in our list, in the most optimal order.
 So instead of looking at all possible paths from A to B through any of the other points C to Z, we are instead looking at all possible paths from A to B to C ...
 Z in the most optimal ordering of those points.
 This explodes the problem space to exponential proportions.

-### A more precise way of stating the problem would be:
+### A more precise way of stating the problem would be

 We have a graph <b>G</b> with a total of N points:

 <b>G = [ P<sub>1</sub> , P<sub>2</sub> , ... , P<sub>N-1</sub> , P<sub>N</sub> ]</b>

 and we have a cost function <b>C( P<sub>a</sub> , P<sub>b</sub> )</b>  which is defined for all points in G.

 Find the best ordering <b>O</b> of the points in <b>G</b> such that when summing the cost function over the ordering, this sum <b>C<sub>SUM</sub></b> is minimal when compared to all other possible orderings of <b>G</b>.